d-sparks/exacto/doc/styleguide.md

 * Data members in classes do not end with an underscore, but are still snake case.

+* Test files live in a separate directory and may use namespace std.

+* Some classes or namespaces that are large are separated into multiple cpp files when it is logical.
+In that case the name of the cpp file would be `class_function.cpp`.
+For example `exacto_evaluate.cpp`, `exacto.cpp`, and `exacto_search.cpp`.

 Unlike 0.e and before, classes are no longer named `CGame`, `CBoard`, etc, but rather simply `Game` and `Board`, etc.